kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/index.md

 You can configure your own log schema using the [Administration UI]({{root_url}}Glossary/#administration-ui) or [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Logging/saveLogSchema).
 See also this [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#resource_Logging).

-For the purpose of this guide, we will use a schema that is very close to the common log structure:
+For the purpose of this guide, we will use a typical log schema structure:

 * log level
 * tag